doron2402/samrthash/README.md

 d. generate dynamic index.
 e. set TTL to each of the value.
 f. set TTL `ms`, `s` - seconds, `m` - minutes, `h` - hour, `d` - days, `w` - week
+g. fetch and remove by an index, after fetching the object it will be deleted.

 ## Quick Examples
 ```